-- D) Data from animal subchronic or chronic studies which have an inappropriate route of exposure (e.g.for example, intraperitoneal injection or inhalation) but which otherwise satisfy the standards for a High Validity Study, with correction factors for conversion to the oral route. - Low Validity Studies Low validity studies are studies not meeting the standards specifiedset forth in subsection (c)(1) or (c)(2). - d) Calculating a Human Nonthreshold Toxicant Advisory Concentration (HNTAC) for Cancer Risk

-The Human Nonthreshold Toxicant Advisory Concentration (HNTAC) is calculated as follows:

-1) If USEPA has designated a chemical as a "mutagen", the HNTAC of the chemical is calculated as follows:
+- D) Data from animal subchronic or chronic studies that have an inappropriate route of exposure (e.g.for example, intraperitoneal injection or inhalation), but thatwhich otherwise satisfy the standards for a High Validity Study, with correction factors for conversion to the oral route. - 3) Low Validity Studies Low validity studies are studies not meeting the standards specified set forth in subsection (c)(1) or (c)(2). - d) Calculating a Human Nonthreshold Toxicant Advisory Concentration (HNTAC) for Cancer Risk The Human Nonthreshold Toxicant Advisory Concentration (HNTAC) is calculated as follows: - 1) If USEPA has designated a chemical as a "mutagen", the HNTAC of the chemical is calculated as follows: